LiurongLin/reinforcement-learning/assignment3/readme.md

-Note: the expected runtime of each script is 6-10 hours.
+Note: the expected runtime of each experiment is 6-10 hours.